joej/elasticsearch-paramedic/README.md

 ElasticSearch Paramedic
 =======================

+UPDATED to work with Elasticsearch 6.8.5 REST calls now.

 Paramedic is a simple yet sexy tool to monitor and inspect [ElasticSearch](http://elasticsearch.org) clusters.

 It displays real-time statistics and information about your nodes and indices,